gabenespoli/dotfiles/README.md

 ### Tab Layer

-Window management with [Spectacle](https://www.spectacleapp.com/) and the "Command" commands that were lost in the Command Layer.
+Number pad, window management with [Spectacle](https://www.spectacleapp.com/) and the "Command" commands that were lost in the Command Layer.

 ```